-ESCT India took on a new outside project, the Rene Project, in February 2022, in Turbhe-Navi, Mumbai, aiming to fight against child prostitution among the red light district.
-Two of our staff members work in the red light areas, counselling the women and their families.
+ESCT India took on a new outside project, the Rene Project, in February 2022, in Turbhe-Navi, Mumbai, aiming to fight against child prostitution in the red-light district.
+Two of our staff members work in the red-light areas, counselling the women and their families.
+Twenty children and 57 women are supported.